-A student fee of \$156 (four or less credits) or \$255 (five or more credits) per term is required.
+A student fee of \$162 (four or less credits) or \$265 (five or more credits) per term is required.
 It covers all the services listed below as long as you are enrolled at Central Penn.
 The student fee is non-refundable.

-The student/technology fee includes, in part, the following: local phone service; postal services; campus security; parking; student ID; online Library services; EBSCO; computer labs; internet; all other technology usage; full-and part-time employment assistance; insurance (details in your Student Handbook); a copy of your first transcript; swimming pool; basketball, volleyball, and game courts; picnic areas; activities such as dances and sporting events; campus clubs and organizations; and the orientation weekend.
+The student/technology fee includes, in part, the following: local phone service; postal services; campus security; parking; student ID; online Library services; computer labs; internet; all other technology usage; full- and parttime employment assistance; insurance (details in your Student Handbook); a copy of your first transcript; swimming pool; basketball, volleyball, and game courts; picnic areas; activities, clubs and organizations; and orientation.